 John Tarrant is a teacher, poet, and founder of the Pacific Zen Institute.
 He is interested in Zen as a way that transforms the mind, and in the dance between innovation and tradition in both teaching and practice.

 Allison Atwill, Roshi leads Coral Moon Zen in Santa Barbara.
 She is a visual artist whose work emerges from an intimate and embodied conversation with koans.

-Jesse Cardin, Sensei leads the San Antonio, Texas-based Zen koan meditation center called It’s Alive!
+Jesse Cardin, Roshi leads the San Antonio, Texas-based Zen koan meditation center called It’s Alive!
 Zen.
 He has been a student of John Tarrant, Roshi since attending his first PZI retreat in 2006 (at which time he had no idea what he was getting into).
 Jesse is also a musician and a social worker.

 Jon Joseph, Roshi is the practice leader of San Mateo Zen, and holding teacher for Desert Lotus Zen.
 He started practicing Zen meditation with a group of friends and their Spanish teacher while in high school.
 He moved his practice for a couple of years through wilderness cabins and logging camps in Alaska, while continuing to attend sesshin at ZCLA under Taizan Maezumi Roshi, and now throws his hat in with koan work and PZI.

 David Parks, Roshi is the Director of Bluegrass Zen, centered in Waco, Kentucky with sitting groups in both Lexington and Berea, KY.
 As a spiritual director and now as a koan teacher he has had 34 years of experience in accompanying others along life’s path.